-- clear and detailed explanation in correspondence explaining the reasons for the delay. - 2.258 The caseworker should keep a clear audit trail of their consideration of each of the complainant's reasons for the delay.
+- 2.281 The caseworker should have either spoken to the complainant or attempted to do so before making a decision on whether to set aside the time limit (Policy requirement).
+This includes cases where the complainant has given a clear and detailed explanation in correspondence explaining the reasons for the delay. - 2.282 The caseworker should keep a clear audit trail of their consideration of each of the complainant's reasons for the delay.
 This must be clearly demonstrated within reaching a final decision.